Using the OWASP CRS with the NGINX ModSecurity WAF

-For information about another supported ModSecurity rule set, see Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX Plus with ModSecurity WAF.
+For information about another supported ModSecurity rule set, see Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX ModSecurity WAF.

-The NGINX Plus with ModSecurity WAF is available to NGINX Plus customers as a downloaded dynamic module at an additional cost.
-To purchase or start a free trial of NGINX Plus with the ModSecurity WAF, add the ModSecurity WAF to an existing NGINX Plus subscription, contact the NGINX sales team.
+The NGINX ModSecurity WAF is available to NGINX Plus customers as a downloaded dynamic module at an additional cost.
+You can try the NGINX ModSecurity WAF free for 30 days.
+To purchase or add the NGINX ModSecurity WAF to an existing NGINX Plus subscription, contact the NGINX sales team.

-As noted above, this chapter builds on Installing the NGINX Plus with ModSecurity WAF and assumes you have followed the instructions there to configure the demo application and NGINX Plus as a reverse proxy.
+As noted above, this chapter builds on Installing the NGINX ModSecurity WAF and assumes you have followed the instructions there to configure the demo application and NGINX Plus as a reverse proxy.

-We’re using the Nikto scanning tool to generate malicious requests, including probes for the presence of files known to be vulnerable, cross‑site scripting (XSS), and other types of attack.
+We’re using the Nikto scanning tool to generate malicious requests, including probes for the presence of files known to be vulnerable, XSS, and other types of attack.
 The tool also reports which requests passed through to the application, revealing potential vulnerabilities in the application.

 Run the following commands to get the Nikto code and run it against the web application.
 The